hujhax/austin-improv-wiki/The 2013 Out of Bounds Comedy Festival.md

-**The 2013 Out of Bounds Comedy Festival** will be the twelfth annual [[Out of Bounds Comedy Festival]].
+**The 2013 Out of Bounds Comedy Festival** was the twelfth annual [[Out of Bounds Comedy Festival]].

 ## Summary
-Its advertising is graffiti-themed.
+Its advertising was graffiti-themed.

-The festival will run from from Tuesday 8/27/13 to Monday 9/2/13.
+The festival ran from from Tuesday 8/27/13 to Monday 9/2/13.

-It will feature Baby Wants Candy as headliners.
+It featured Baby Wants Candy as headliners.

-The festival roast will feature Alamo Drafthouse founder Tim League.
+The festival roast featured Alamo Drafthouse founder Tim League.

 ## Acts
 ### Local Improv and Sketch Acts